Hypothesis Test (2 Sample T-test)¶

 p_value_reader(p_value, alpha)

-The p-value is 0.11828396201875863 p-value (0.11828396201875863) is greater than or equal to the threshold (0.05).
-Not enough evidence to reject the null hypothesis
+p-value (0.11828396201875863) is greater than or equal to the threshold (0.05).

 ✅ Passes normality assumption check